-The following documentation is mandatory where applicable and should be made available.
+The following documentation is mandatory where applicable and should be made available during the inspection.
 Online versions are acceptable but must be available at time of inspection at the property being inspected.
 Ease of navigation is essential to ensure that judges can easily and readily review:

-- 1. Evidence of Evacuation Drills conducted within the past 12 months.
+- 1. Evidence of Evacuation Drills conducted within past 12 months.
 NOTE: Drills can be silent if applicable. - 2.
-Preventative Maintenance Manual - 3.
-Standard Operating Procedure (SOP) Manual/Documentation of Standard Operating Procedures - 4.
-Purchase Policies - 5.
-Document use of BOMA Floor Measurement Standard.
+Regular Financial Reports/Accounting Software Used. - 3.
+Standard Operating Procedure (SOP) Manual/Documentation of Standard Operating Procedures. - 4.
+Purchase Policies. - 5.
+Preventative Maintenance Manual. - 6.
+BOMA Building Measurement Standard Summary Sheet as proof of certification (or other preapproved certification) as provided by a measurement consultant. or as identified in a sample lease document.

-Entrants should receive TOBY Building Inspection Verification form by their local BOMA or affiliated International affiliate organization.
-Any entry without an Inspection Verification form with their Regional submission will be disqualified.
+Entrants should receive the signed TOBY Building Inspection Verification form by their local BOMA or affiliated international affiliate organization.
+Any entry without a signed Inspection Verification form with their regional submission will be disqualified.